‘Teen Mom 2’ Star Chelsea Houska Melts Hearts With Rare Photo Of Kids: ‘The Sweetest Little Duo’

 “Ahhh to cute!
 Never get enough of seeing y’all being amazing parents I love it!,” another social media user raved.

-“They are so stinkin cute,” one more wrote.
+“They are so stinkin cute,” a third user wrote.

 Earlier today, Chelsea shared another photo for fans on Instagram, this time to promote a collaboration with retailer Laurie Belles.
-As The Inquisitr reported, the mother of three Chelsea posed with four other ladies who were also taking part in the shoot with her.
-Houska stood in the back of group for the photo op and she looked stunning as she wore her long, red-dyed locks down and curled.
-On top, Houska rocked a chic black cap and she completed the look with stunning makeup.
+As The Inquisitr reported, the mother-of-three posed with four other ladies who were also taking part in the shoot with her.
+Houska stood in the back of the group for the photo op and she looked stunning, wearing her long, red-dyed locks down and curled.
+On top, Houska rocked a chic black cap, also completing the look with stunning makeup.

 Fans can keep up with Chelsea, her projects, and her adorable kids by giving her a follow on Instagram.